 Unlike many conferences, Sirens does not assemble its own programming.
 Instead, we invite our attendees—all of our attendees, regardless of vocation, level of experience, or years at Sirens—to propose the papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up our programming.

 To propose programming, Sirens attendees prepare abstracts: most often, summaries of the topic, including research, arguments, and conclusions, but in some cases, lesson plans or detailed discussion questions.
-Our independent vetting board then reviews those proposals and selects those to be included in the Sirens programming schedule.
+Our independent vetting board then reviews those proposals and makes selections for the Sirens programming schedule.
 If your proposal is selected, you’ll present your topic at Sirens.

 We hope you’ll remember that Sirens is deliberately interdisciplinary in its approach.
 At Sirens, readers present alongside librarians, educators and booksellers collaborate on course curriculum, and authors learn from scholars.
 We think that our method of programming selection highlights the importance of this interdisciplinary discussion and helps ensure that our programming represents the true breadth of diverse perspectives, experiences, and identities of the Sirens community.

 Programming proposals are due May 15, 2020; you may submit them here.
 We have presentation guidelines for proposals available, and our conference archive is a great place to see what other attendees have presented in the past.
 Our news page features a series of posts designed to help new and returning presenters submit their best work to our vetting board, and our Twitter sometimes features community brainstorming sessions and requests for co-presenters.
 If you have questions or concerns, please write us at (programming at sirensconference.org).